Sex141: History

 Sex141 was founded in 2002 by a HKUST graduate, Chan Sai-ngan (陳世雁), and Cheung Ming-man (張明文), to offer on-line advertising to sex workers.
-The site is named for "one for one" girls – prostitutes working out of a private apartment in order to evade Hong Kong's "vice establishment" law.

 In 2005, the two programmers who created the site were convicted of one count each of "conspiring to live off the earnings of prostitution arising from the ads that appeared on their website".
 They were each fined $100,000 and given a suspended prison sentence of eight months.

 The site was taken over by former University of Hong Kong student Pang Man-wai (彭文偉) and Yan Guobing/Yim Kwok-bun (嚴國彬), who both commenced pimping to increase revenues.
 Both were eventually arrested in 2007 and sentenced to imprisonment for two to two and a half years.
 In 2006 the owners relocated its web server to the United States.
 After the second generation at the helm of the site were arrested, websites continued to operate, further expanding into directories for Macau, Taiwan, and Thailand using the Nightlife141.com domain name.
 Apple Daily reported that an unnamed US official had privately named this site fuelling prostitution, endangering Asia.

 Time Out described the site as "Wikipedia for whoremongers", and records it as the 36th most popular website in Hong Kong at one time.
 Until the site was shut down by the authorities in early December 2013, it enjoyed a near-monopoly of the local on-line sex industry.
 In July 2013, Sex141 was ranked 126th busiest website in Hong Kong, while its two closest competitors, Miss148.com and 161Sex.com, were respectively ranked 1,088th and 1,638th.

 December 2013 raids

 Early in December 2013, police claimed a victory in neutralising the vice ring that was behind sex141.com in a coordinated operation over three days involving 250 officers from the Special Duty Squad, Immigration Department, Commercial Crimes Bureau and officers from the Serious Crimes Bureau of New Territories South Police.
 The police raided 38 locations throughout the territory of Hong Kong, including the syndicate's North Point headquarters, various locations in Kowloon and the New Territories, and dismantled four closely linked illegal prostitution call centres.

-At a press briefing, police said the syndicate "provided a comprehensive service to sex workers and organised prostitution groups...
+At a press briefing, police said the syndicate "provided a comprehensive service to sex workers and organised prostitution groups.
 When they knew there were sex workers coming to Hong Kong, the syndicate would arrange a make-up service and photographers" Police disclosed that among those arrested were arrested 114 people, including eight senior members of the site and 78 sex workers (aged 17–31).
 Cards, condoms, computers and $3.2 million in cash were seized, and an estimated $12 million in suspected proceeds of crime were frozen.